-I. PREAMBLE
+I. PREAMBLE1

 Pollution control standards implement many decisions affecting water quality of the Ohio River and the uses made thereof.
-The Ohio River Valley Water Sanitation Compact provides the basis for assuring multipurpose uses of the Ohio River, and authorizes the Commission to promulgate standards for the treatment of sewage and industrial wastes.
+The Ohio River Valley Water Sanitation Compact provides the basis for assuring multipurpose uses of the Ohio River, and authorizes the Commission to promulgate standards for the treatment, (i.e., wastewater discharge requirements) of sewage and industrial wastes.
 It also states that: "The guiding principle of this Compact shall be that pollution by sewage or industrial wastes originating within a signatory state shall not injuriously affect the various uses of the interstate waters as hereinbefore defined."

-The purpose of these regulations, therefore, is to recognize those uses to be protected in the Ohio River, establish stream criteria to assure that the uses will be achieved, and set Wastewater Discharge Requirements needed to attain the established stream criteria.
+The purpose of these regulations, therefore, is to recognize those uses to be protected in the Ohio River, establish water quality criteria to assure that the uses will be achieved, and set wastewater discharge requirements needed to attain the established water quality criteria.
 These regulations also implement the formal decisions of the Commission as they are concerned with pollution control activities, provide for the granting of variances upon justification and recognize that individual states may adopt more stringent regulations.